Lismore railway station: Heritage listing

-Lismore station and yard group is an excellent group of railway structures with elements rarely found together and extant on the rail system.
-The station building is a rare timber roadside station with excellent detailing and a very fine verandah to the street facade.
-The utility buildings are individually significant as rare examples of their type and together in a group.
-The whole group forms an important unit in the townscape of Lismore and, combined with adjacent civic buildings, contributes important elements to the townscape.
+Lismore station and yard group is an group of railway structures with elements rarely found together and extant on the rail system.
+The station building is a rare timber roadside station with detailing and verandah to the street facade.
+The utility buildings are rare examples of their type and together in a group.
+The group forms an important unit in the townscape of Lismore and, combined with adjacent civic buildings, contributes important elements to the townscape.

 Lismore railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as scientifically rare.
 This item is assessed as arch. rare.
 This item is assessed as socially rare.